-If you are in the Anchorage area in the autumn around August/September then check the dates of our annual state fair.
+If you are in the Anchorage area in the autumn around August/September, then check the dates of our annual state fair.
 It is about an hour and a half drive away in an adorable town called Palmer.
-Visiting the fair is a great way to learn about Alaska’s farming culture and enjoying rides, food, music, and local products.
+Visiting the fair is a great way to learn about Alaska’s farming culture and to enjoy rides, food, music, and local products.

 Local Things to do in Anchorage

-While most of us do all of the above on a regular basis there are a few hidden gems I’ll share with you that are some local favorites from bakeries to a hidden beach.
+While most of us do all of the above regularly there are a few hidden gems I’ll share with you that are some local favorites from bakeries to a secret beach.

 67. Hit the Beach

 Want to hit the beach in Anchorage?
 Well, it is a thing you can do!
 Head to Pt.
 Campbell Park for a relaxing place to watch the waves lap along the shore.
-It is not the easiest place to get to or very accessible, but if you’re down for a little adventure it is worth the trek for endless views over the inlet, you can even see the Fire Island – where Anchorage’s wind power comes from.
+It is not the easiest place to get to or very accessible, but if you’re down for a little adventure it is worth the trek for endless views over the inlet, you can even see the Fire Island – where Anchorage’s wind power is generated.
 I do not recommend swimming at this beach, as the water is cold and there is glacial silt.
 I DO recommend, doing as the locals do, and taking a bottle of wine of a small picnic down and enjoying some fresh air and great views.

 While you’re in the area, check out Anchorage’s sand dunes in Kincaid Park.

-If you want to go swimming in the summer then head to Jewel Lake or Goose Lake, both of which have designated swimming areas and lifeguards on duty.
-Pack your swimmers, some local beer, a picnic, and a few games to really fit in.
+If you want to go swimming in the summer, then head to Jewel Lake or Goose Lake, both of which have designated swimming areas and lifeguards on duty.
+Pack your swimmers, some local beer, a picnic, and a few games to fit in.